 \subsection{Theoretical improvement}

-We next compare our testing method with LAWS of \cite{LAWS} under the oracle setting, and the comparison is illustrated in a simple setting where $U(\s)$ is independent of $T(\s)$ under the alternative, i.e., $f_1(t|\s,u) = f_1(t|\s)$.
-The two methods mainly differ in the weight used for the $p$-value.
-We use $w(\s, u)$ in \eqref{eqn:pi}, whereas LAWS uses $w(\s) = \pi(\s) / \{1 - \pi(\s) \}$.
+We next compare our testing method with LAWS of \cite{LAWS} under the oracle setting.
+The two methods mainly differ in the weight used for the $p$-value, i.e., we use $w(\s, U(\s))$ in \eqref{eqn:pi}, whereas LAWS uses $w(\s) = \pi(\s) / \{1 - \pi(\s) \}$.
 Under some mild conditions, we show our method that incorporates both spatial and sparsity information is guaranteed to improve the power over LAWS that only utilizes the spatial information.
 We do not analytically compare with GAP of \cite{GAP} here, because GAP uses a discrete weighting scheme and is not directly comparable.
-Nevertheless, we numerically compare with both LAWS and GAP in Section \ref{subsec:fdr-power}.
+Nevertheless, we numerically compare with LAWS and GAP in Section \ref{subsec:fdr-power}.

 We first formally define the evaluation criteria in terms of false discovery and power.
 Consider a sequence of weighted $p$-values $\{ p_w(\s): s \in \cS\}$ and a given threshold $t$.
 When there is no weighting, we set all weights equal to one.
 Let $\delta^w(\s, t) = \id \left\{ p_w(\s) \leq t \right\}$ denote the decision rule for the hypotheses in \eqref{eqn:hypothesis}, in that $\delta^w(\s, t) = 1$ if we reject the null, and $\delta^w(\s, t) = 0$ otherwise.
 Let $\bdelta^w_t = \{\delta^w(\s, t) : \s \in \cS\}$ be the collection of all decision rules for $\s \in \cS$ under the threshold $t$.
 We define the FDR and the marginal FDR (mFDR) of the test $\bdelta^w_t$ as,